gbdev/gb-asm-tutorial/src/part3/changing-game-states.md

 (during a Vertical Blank)

-* Turn off the LCD
+- Turn off the LCD
-* Reset our Background & Window positions
+- Reset our Background & Window positions
-* Clear the Background
+- Clear the Background
-* Disable Interrupts
+- Disable Interrupts
-* Clear All Sprites
+- Clear All Sprites
-* Initiate our NEXT game state
+- Initiate our NEXT game state
-* Jump to our NEXT game state's (looping) update logic
+- Jump to our NEXT game state's (looping) update logic

 > It will be the responsibility of the "init" function for each game state to turn the LCD back on.

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/GalacticArmada.asm:next-game-state}}
 {{#include ../../galactic-armada/src/main/GalacticArmada.asm:next-game-state}}
 ```

-The goal here is to ( as much as possible) give each new game state a "blank slate" to start with.
+The goal here is to ( as much as possible) give each new game state a _blank slate_ to start with.

-That's it for the GalacticArmada.asm file,
+That's it for the GalacticArmada.asm file.